-Subject to approval by GMCA in early 2024, commencement of the procurement process for the framework/call off contracts will be April with tender responses anticipated in June.
+Subject to approval to commence the procurement process for the framework/call off contracts, this would be initiated in April with tender responses anticipated in June.
+This allows four months for Defra to confirm whether the proposed exemption for mixed collections will be included in the Regulations (the timetable may need to be flexed if Defra delay their responses beyond April 24).
 A short period of evaluation would follow, meaning that contract awards would occur mid to late July.
-A delegation to the GMCA Head of Paid Service in consultation with the GMCA Treasurer and the Portfolio Lead for Green Cities will be sought to approve the award of contracts under the biowaste framework.
+It is recommended that delegated authority to the GMCA Head of Paid Service in consultation with the GMCA Treasurer and the Portfolio Lead for Green Cities to approve the award of contracts under the biowaste framework is therefore sought.